MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 Avoid hiking in the desert during the hot portion of the day (10am - 6pm), as it can be deadly.

+## Workshop materials
+All materials are made available in the https://github.com/MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day repository.

+* [Schedule](https://github.com/MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/blob/jun24-ws/README.md) with links to Google Colab notebooks for individual lessons.
+* [Set-up and installation instructions](https://github.com/MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/blob/jun24-ws/INSTALL.md) for how to prepare your environment so that you can follow along on your own computer.

 ## Who to Contact